timm/silon/README.md

 Cluster + contrast + dominate + optimize

-Increasingly, people seem to misinterpret complexity as sophistication, which is baffling—the incomprehensible should cause suspicion rather than admiration.
-Possibly this trend results from a mistaken belief that using a somewhat mysterious device confers an aura of power on the user.
--- Niklaus Wirth

 The more you have, the more you are occupied.
 The less you have, the more free you are.
 -- Mother Teresa